LowLowCoder-Mel/developer-content/content/guides/advanced/stake-weighted-qos.md

 ## What is Stake-weighted Quality of Service (QoS)?

-Stake-weighed QoS (Quality-of-Service) is an implementation feature which, when enabled, allows leaders (block producers) to identify and prioritize transactions proxied through a staked validator as an additional sybil resistance mechanism.
+Stake-weighted QoS (Quality-of-Service) is an implementation feature which, when enabled, allows leaders (block producers) to identify and prioritize transactions proxied through a staked validator as an additional sybil resistance mechanism.
 Given that Solana is a proof of stake network, it is